RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Experiments

 \section{Experiments}

 \textbf{Datasets} Following CLIP-LIT, we use the BAID\cite{baid} and DIV2K\cite{div2k} datasets for training.
-We train our models in two settings: supervised and unsupervised.
-For the supervised setting, we use 380 backlit and corresponding well-lit images from BAID dataset.
-For the unsupervised setting, we use 380 backlit images from the BAID and 384 images from DIV2K dataset.
-For the unsupervised setting, we use the same data as used in CLIP-LIT.

-For testing, we follow recent works and use the BAID\cite{baid} test dataset, which has 368 backlit and corresponding well-lit images.
+We train our models in two settings: using paired and unpaired training data.
+For the paired setting, we use 380 backlit and corresponding well-lit images from BAID dataset.
+For the unpaied setting, we use 380 backlit images from the BAID and 384 images from DIV2K dataset.
+For the unpaired setting, we use the same data as used in CLIP-LIT.
+For testing, we follow recent literature and use the BAID\cite{baid} test dataset, which has 368 backlit and corresponding well-lit images.
 The data is publicly available.

 \textbf{Training and inference} We follow parameter settings of the original CLIP-LIT approach when setting parameters for CLIP-LIT-Latent and RAVE (where applicable), as well as for reproducing CLIP-LIT.
-Spicific details of training and values of hyperparameters are presented in supplementary material.
+Specific details of training and values of hyperparameters are presented in supplementary material.

 \textbf{Metrics} Following recent works in image enhancement, we report four metrics: PSNR\cite{5596999}, SSIM\cite{ssim}, and LPIPS\cite{lpips} (AlexNet version) and FID\cite{pmlr-v119-naeem20a}.

 \textbf{Methods for comparison} The main model which we compare our approaches to is CLIP-LIT\cite{clip-lit}, as it showed superior performance on all mentioned metrics, except FID, to many prior image enhancement models.
 We also include recently published methods such as Restormer\cite{restormer}, Retinexformer\cite{retinexformer}, DiffIR\cite{diffir} and Diff-Retinex\cite{diff-retinex} to the comparison.